khushi-411/learnings/research_papers/05_asdl.md

     ```
 - It contains formal semantic information that should be preserved by a tool when translating descriptions into implementations.
 - The names of types and constructors are restricted to the intersection of valid identifiers in the initial set of target languages.
-- To help user to understand between constructors and type names:
+- To help users to understand between constructors and type names:
-    - `types` are required to begin with a lower case.
+    - `types` are required to begin with a lowercase.
     - `constructor` names must begin with an upper case.

 #### ASDL Fundamentals
 - Consists of three fundamental constructs: ***types, constructors***, and ***productions***.
 - **type**: productions that enumerate the constructors for that type.
     - Eg: *stm* type.
-It's value is created by one of three constructors (nodes) *Compound*, *Assign*, and *Print*.
+Its value is created by one of three constructors (nodes) *Compound*, *Assign*, and *Print*.
-    - *Compound* constructor has two fields whose values are of type *stm*, aka, it has two children that are subtrees.
+    - The *Compound* constructor has two fields whose values are of type *stm*, aka, it has two children that are subtrees.
     - *binop* type consists of only constructors which have no fields.
 These types are finite enumerations of values.
 - ASDL does not provide an explicit enumeration type.
-- There are three (int, indentifier, and string) primitive pre-defined types in ASDL.
+- There are three (int, identifier, and string) primitive pre-defined types in ASDL.
 - ASDL description of trivial programming language:
     ```asdl
       stm    =  Compound(stm, stm)